groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/searching/highlighting-search-results.md

 *   [CustomExtractor](https://apireference.groupdocs.com/net/search/groupdocs.search.options/textoptions/properties/customextractor) is an extractor used during indexing, it is necessary if the text of the document was not saved in the index;
 *   [AdditionalFields](https://apireference.groupdocs.com/net/search/groupdocs.search.options/textoptions/properties/additionalfields) are additional document fields added during document indexing which are also necessary if the document text was not saved in the index;
 *   [Cancellation](https://apireference.groupdocs.com/net/search/groupdocs.search.options/textoptions/properties/cancellation) is an object used to cancel the operation;
+*   [GenerateHead](https://apireference.groupdocs.com/net/search/groupdocs.search.options/textoptions/properties/generatehead) is a flag to specify whether the Head tag is generated in the output HTML;
-*   [MetadataIndexingOptions](https://apireference.groupdocs.com/net/search/groupdocs.search.options/textoptions/properties/metadataindexingoptions) is an object for specifying metadata indexing options.
+*   [MetadataIndexingOptions](https://apireference.groupdocs.com/net/search/groupdocs.search.options/textoptions/properties/metadataindexingoptions) is an object for specifying metadata indexing options;
+*   [UseInlineStyles](https://apireference.groupdocs.com/search/net/groupdocs.search.options/highlightoptions/properties/useinlinestyles) is a flag to specify whether inline styles or CSS class are used to highlight occurrences;
+*   [HighlightColor](https://apireference.groupdocs.com/search/net/groupdocs.search.options/highlightoptions/properties/highlightcolor) is a color used to highlight occurrences.

 The other options are used for highlighting occurrences in text fragments.

 To highlight search results in the text of the whole document, a highlighter of the [HtmlHighlighter](https://apireference.groupdocs.com/net/search/groupdocs.search.highlighters/htmlhighlighter) class is used.
-To create a highlighter of this type, you must pass an object of a class derived from the abstract class **[OutputAdapter](https://apireference.groupdocs.com/net/search/groupdocs.search.common/outputadapter)** to its constructor.
+To create a highlighter of this type, you must pass an object of a class derived from the abstract class [OutputAdapter](https://apireference.groupdocs.com/net/search/groupdocs.search.common/outputadapter) to its constructor.
 Details on the output adapters are presented on the page [Output adapters]({{< ref "search/net/developer-guide/advanced-usage/searching/output-adapters.md" >}}).

 If after generation the text of a document was saved to a file, this file can be opened by an Internet browser to navigate the occurrences of the words found.
 To navigate the occurrences, the following text is added to the URL in a browser: